bitovi/academy/src/react/2-intro-to-jsx.md

 Instead of having to use the cumbersome `React.createElement` syntax, views can be defined and maintained in JSX and will automatically be transpiled into the equivalent `React.createElement` syntax at build-time.

-JSX can be written alongside your other JavaScript, which makes for a seriously powerful programming enviornment.
+JSX can be written alongside your other JavaScript, which makes for a seriously powerful programming environment.

 ## Differences With HTML